jdeluyck/kcoreorg-website/_posts/2022/2022-02-05-lxc-subuid-subgid.md

 Keeping in mind that LXC is started as `root` on Proxmox, this will mean that inside LXC a process started with UID 0 will be remapped to UID 100000 on the host, UID 1 will be 100001, UID 65536 will be 165536.
 Same with groups.

 Now, if we want to allow a container to map to a UID/GID on the host, we'll have to specifically allow it.
 Say, you want to actually use UID 1002, and make it match the host UID.
-In that case, we add this to `/etc/subuid`:
+In that case, we add this to `/etc/subuid`{: .filepath}:

 ```text
 root:1002:1